Haoyu-Hu/Haoyu-Hu.github.io/index.md

 I have the experience and skills of building neural network model, designing psycholoical experiment and analyzing data using various tools.
 I've led some projects including:
 <dl>
 <dd>1.
-Apply machine methods to big neuroimage data to explore brain asymmetry</dd>
+Apply machine learning methods to big neuroimage data to explore brain asymmetry</dd>
 <dd>2.
 Use visual search task to explore the relationship between working memory and attention</dd>
 <dd>3.
 Use neural network and transfer learning method to explore brain image segement</dd>
 <dd>4.
 Apply PointNet-related algorithm to develop an accurate TMS system (participant responsible for the deep learning algorithm)</dd>